mcollina/autocannon/README.md

 ```
 Usage: autocannon [opts] URL

-URL is any valid http or https url.
+URL is any valid HTTP or HTTPS URL.
 If the PORT environment variable is set, the URL can be a path.
 In that case 'http://localhost:$PORT/path' will be used as the URL.

 Available options: